3 Days in Charleston: The Perfect Long Weekend Itinerary

 This post may contain affiliate links, meaning if you buy or book through one of these links, I may earn a small commission .

-Planning a trip to fabulous Charleston, South Carolina, a peninsula where the church spires are the tallest structures?
-Charleston’s manageable size allows you to see a lot in a short time, making it the perfect choice for a quick getaway.
+Planning a trip to fabulous Charleston, South Carolina – a coastal peninsula where the church spires are the tallest structures?
+Charleston’s compact downtown is filled with shops along pretty lanes, enticing eateries, and loads of historical sights, making it the perfect choice for a quick getaway.
 In fact, 3 days in Charleston is just enough to experience the best of this Southern city.

 Charleston is one of the first places I ever traveled to with my husband, and I’ve been smitten ever since.
-Dubbed “The Holy City” due to its many and varied places of worship, there is beauty and history down every palmetto-filled lane.
+Dubbed “The Holy City” due to its many and varied places of worship, there is beauty and history down every palmetto-lined path.
 Originally founded as Charles Town in 1670, there seems to be a story behind every structure.

 Charleston’s charm continues to lure me back, and I can’t seem to stay away for too long.
 To help you see why this city is so alluring, I’ve curated the perfect 3-day Charleston itinerary below.
 Are you ready to eat some amazing food while exploring one of America’s oldest cities?